CarlosMartinez-USDA/chorus/ReadMe.md

 # CHORUS to MODS XSLT
 Upon examining the source XML and the resulting MODS and then reviewing the XSLT, it became clear that this stylesheet version needed to be updated.
 The templates, functions, and processing instructions within the stylesheet also needed to be revised to prevent future transformation errors.

-## chorus_xml2mods.xslt
+## chorus_to_mods.xsl

 The chorus_to_mods.xsl transforms XML metadata from CHORUS into MODS 3.7.

-Recently, records appeared with missing author information, and various other parts of the record were not correctly transformed into MODS.
+Issue: recently empty author names have been appearing in the AGRICOLA sale filewith missing author information, and various other parts of the record were not correctly transformed into MODS.
 Subsequently, when the transformed MODS metadata was transformed back into MARCXML, the same missing values were present in the MARC records.

 Updates are discussed below and in order as they would appear upon viewing any XSLT document:
 [XSLT Declaration](#XSLT_Declaration)